AndrewTaro/WoWSChatTranslator/README.md

 # WoWS Chat Translator
 This application imports the chat messages from World of Warships, and sends back the translated texts.
-It is intended to use along side of [TTaro Chat](https://github.com/AndrewTaro/TTaroChat).
+It is intended to work with [TTaro Chat](https://github.com/AndrewTaro/TTaroChat).

 - The settings, such as selected language, API key, etc, will be automatically saved in your local computer.
   - The API key is stored in Windows Credential Manager.